abe-winter/automigrate/README.md

 Your ORM has to be willing to import a schema from create table statements.
 (I don't know any ORM that does this out of the box, although some can reflect a live DB).

-This project (todo) comes with a harness that reads create table commands into a SQLAlchemy schema.
-Happy to accept PRs to do this with other languages / ORMs.
+Happy to accept PRs to generate ORM defs from `create table` stmts (or vice versa).